jeromeetienne/learningthreejs.com/source/_posts/2013-04-23-closing-the-gap-between-html-and-webgl.markdown

 (TODO two screenshots with torus in normal material, one in front of the grid, one behind the grid)

 We are in good shape but not yet done.
 We still need to make both react as if they were one.
 What happens if we add a torus 3d object in front of webgl plane?
-As you can see on the c left, it looks Ok.
+As you can see on the left, it looks Ok.
 What if we put this object behind it?
 Hmm not so good.
 As you can see on the right, the object is behind the Plane, but it is in front of the dom element.
-It should appear as if the torus were behind but it doesnt.
+It should appear as if the torus were behind but it doesn't.
-Why that?
+Why's that?
 It is due to the webgl [z-buffer](http://en.wikipedia.org/wiki/Z-buffering).

 It displays our torus because it thinks the torus is closer to the camera than the DOM element.
-It is not aware that our webgl plane should act as a see-thru to make our css3d visible.
+It's not aware that our webgl plane should act as a see-thru to make our css3d visible.
 So nothing behind our webgl plane should be displayed.
 How to fix this, you would ask?
-We gonna use a tricky part of webgl: the blending.
+We're gonna use a tricky part of webgl: the blending.

 ## Blending them together